JasperBraun/SDRAP/README.md

-# SDRAP - Scrambled DNA Rearrangement Annotation Pipeline
+# SDRAP - Scrambled DNA Rearrangement Annotation Protocol

 SDRAP is a web application which annotates DNA segments in DNA rearrangement precursor and product genomes which describe the rearrangement, and computes